-Mold and Mildew can grow and become trapped under and within the carpet as well as behind wallpaper.
-These molds and mildews are growing funguses that reproduce and spread within the piling of carpets and between the wallpaper and the wall.
+Mould and Mildew can grow and become trapped under and within the carpet as well as behind wallpaper.
+These moulds and mildews are growing funguses that reproduce and spread within the piling of carpets and between the wallpaper and the wall.
 Shaggier carpets are especially prone to Mildew.

-Dehumidifiers are practical and simple solutions to control indoor humidity and reduce the likelihood of mold and Mildew forming and spreading.
+Dehumidifiers are practical and simple solutions to control indoor humidity and reduce the likelihood of mould and Mildew forming and spreading.

 2. Reduces the Amount of Dust (Mites) in the Home